You were in the hospital after having a stroke. A stroke happens when blood flow to part of the brain stops.

 Tips for Taking Medicines

 Have all of your prescriptions filled before you go home.
 It is very important that you take your medicines the way your provider told you to.
-Do not take any other drugs, supplements, vitamins, or herbs without asking your provider about them first.
+Do not take any other medicines, supplements, vitamins, or herbs without asking your provider about them first.

 You may be given one or more of the following medicines.
-These are meant to control your blood pressure or cholesterol, and to keep your blood from clotting.
+These are meant to regulate your blood pressure or cholesterol, and to keep your blood from clotting.
 They may help prevent another stroke:

 - Antiplatelet medicines (aspirin or clopidogrel) help keep your blood from clotting.